FAQ

 Any questions regarding your child’s team should first be directed to your coach.
 If you still need assistance (or don’t have a coach yet) contact the division commissioner from our League Officials page.

 Why can’t my 2nd grader play?
-He is eager, and ready.
+We’re eager, and ready.

 MOL receives several requests each season regarding 2nd graders.
-The answer is that this league has been grade-based for over 40 years, and will continue in the same manner.
-The Pac 12 division is for 3rd and 4th graders only.
+MOL has has been 3-8th grade-based for over 50 years, and will continue in the same manner.
+The College division is for 3rd and 4th graders only.